unixpickle/cubezapp/assets/scripts/model/README.md

  * **modifiedGlobalSettings**(attrs) - the user modified the global settings.
 Not triggered by remote changes.
  * **modifiedPuzzle**(attrs) - the user modified the current puzzle.
 Not triggered by remote changes.
  * **modifiedSolve**(id, attrs, index) - the user modified a solve in the current puzzle.
 Not triggered by remote changes.
 The index argument is the index of the solve in the store.
+ * **modifiedUnindexedSolve**(id, attrs) - the user modified a solve which was not within any cursor.
+This can occur if a remote change occurs while a popup is open.
  * **movedSolve**(solveId, puzzleId) - a solve was moved to a different puzzle.
 This is emitted after **deletedSolve** is triggered for the solve.
  * **remoteChange**() - the user changed *something* on a remote device.
  * **switchPuzzleError**(err) - the puzzle could not be switched because of an error.